strugee/strugee.github.com/src/blog/github-squash-and-merge-default-considered-harmful.md

-# Post information
+---

-This post was published as "GitHub's 'squash and merge' default considered harmful" at "1476924018 UTC-7" by "Alex Jordan", and was categorized as "musings".
+title: "GitHub's 'squash and merge' default considered harmful"

-# Post text
+time:
+  epoch: 1476924018
+  utcoffset: "UTC-7"
+author: "Alex Jordan"
+categories:
+  - musings
+---

 Recently GitHub launched two new ways to merge Pull Requests: "rebase and merge" and "squash and merge".
 That means that projects now have three ways to merge PRs: